 In the past few years, the civilian use of mini- and micro-UAVs has experienced an exponential growth, as well as their diverse purposes.
 Starting mainly from archeology applications, the use of these systems has been […]

 Standardization of measurement procedures and their systematic performance are important goals in every field of science.
-Debris flows, however, present particularly difficult challenges in this regard and many efforts are still needed to actually reach […]
+Engineering geology is not an exception in this regard and many are its branches in which this need is […]

 Join the IAEG Newsletter to get informed about IAEG activity.